BE ON THE LOOKOUT FOR

 INNOVATIVE CONTROL METHODS AGAINST INVASIVE MOSQUITOES

-Check out the Debug Fresno website, a successful program currently being implemented by the Consolidated Mosquito Abatement District in Fresno County using sterile male mosquitoes in the fight against Aedes aegypti invasive mosquitoes.
+Visit our Innovative Control Methods Against Invasive Mosquitoes page or the Debug Fresno website, a successful program currently being implemented by the Consolidated Mosquito Abatement District in Fresno County using sterile male mosquitoes in the fight against Aedes aegypti invasive mosquitoes.

 Help us protect public health by learning how to identify invasive mosquito species.
 Early detection provides the best chance at eradication.
 These mosquitoes can easily be moved from place to place as adults in vehicles or as desiccation-resistant eggs, thus they may turn up anywhere.
 Because these mosquitoes do not travel very far once introduced to an area, they may not be detected by our current surveillance methods.
 Thus we need your help to keep and eye out for these invaders.
 Always report mosquito problems, especially aggressive daytime biting mosquitoes, by calling us at 800-429-1022 or ONLINE HERE.